geoadmin/doc-tech/docs/iframe.md

    </iframe>
    ```

-Of course that works with any KML, not just the ones created in the map viewer.
+This works with any KML, not just with those created in the map viewer.

 ## Center on a search result

 Instead of hardcoding coordinates, you can specify a search term and have the map viewer center on the first search result.
-The search used is the same as if you would enter it in the search bar on [map.geo.admin.ch](https://map.geo.admin.ch/).
+The search is the same as if you would enter a term in the search bar on [map.geo.admin.ch](https://map.geo.admin.ch/).

-For example, to center on address "Holzikofenweg 36, 3007 Bern" like in
+For example, to center the map on the address "Holzikofenweg 36, 3007 Bern":

 <iframe
    src="https://map.geo.admin.ch/#/embed?